Use Flow with Cursor, VS Code, and other IDEs

 Reach out to our support team if:

-• You're experiencing issues specific to a particular IDE
+You're hitting an issue specific to a particular IDE.